 As Ukraine is an agro-industrial country with a low percentage of forest cover, protective afforestation is extremely important here.
 Over 5 million ha of lands is under erosion which is caused by high level of ploughing up of agricultural lands.
-Agricultural afforestation is practiced longer than a century in big parts of Ukraine.
+Afforestation of marginal agricultural land is practiced longer than a century in big parts of Ukraine.
 The total forest area is growing, between 0.1-0.3% per year, mainly because of afforestation projects.

 Ukraine contains four natural zones: broad leaves woodlands, forest-steppe, steppe, and Mediterranean Natural landscapes are represented (FAO, 2004).
 Most forests in Ukraine can be found in the northern forest belt and in Subcarpathia in the North West, with Scots pine (Pinus sylvestris) and oak (Quercus spp.) as the main species.
 Big parts of the country are at the edge of the forest-steppe areas and steppe areas, with lower tree densities and mostly deciduous species.
 (Internet Encyclopedia of Ukraine).

 The vast majority of forests (about 87%) are state-owned.
 1.3 million hectares (about 13%) of forestry land plots are attributed to communal property.
 They are in constant use by communal enterprises subordinated to local self-governing bodies.
 The share of forests in private property is less than 0.1% of the total forest area (Scientific Bulletin of UNFU, 2017).
 About 70% of forests are managed by the State Forest Resource Agency (SFRA) that is a part of the Ukrainian Ministry of Ecology and Natural Resources.
 Since 2004, regional forest directorates, one for each province, serve as the Agency’s regional bodies.

 Another 24% of the forest area is managed by the Ministry of Agricultural Policy and 2.2% by the Ministry of Defence.
 The largest part of wood products (80-90%) is produced by State Forest Enterprises, which carry out forest management activities under coordination with the Regional Directorates for Forestry and Game Management.
 Forest administration institutions in Ukraine are subject to frequent restructuring in the context of an unstable political situation.